General Note: Academic credit is not given in the program for life experience, nor is life experience part of the admission decision making process.

 Students in the online 3-year MSW program will take fully online courses as is laid out in the curriculum.
 Students do have the option of enrolling in hybrid or face to face elective courses for those who prefer additional learning opportunities.
 Please note that regular main campus tuition rates will be charged for optional hybrid or face to face courses and these are not eligible for the distance education rate.

 The School of Social Work has a positive reputation in the Charlotte community.
 Alumni can be found all over the region engaging in direct practice and in supervisory roles.
-Our graduates have gone to work in schools, hospitals/MD offices, Department of Social Services, hospice and home health care agencies, health departments, trauma centers, shelters, domestic violence centers, as counselors and much more.
+Our graduates have gone to be social workers in schools, hospitals/MD offices, Department of Social Services, hospice and home health care agencies, health departments, trauma centers, shelters, domestic violence centers, as counselors and much more.
 Graduates of the MSW Program may also pursue state licensure or certification.
+View our 'About the Program' page about halfway down to view some spotlights of our alumni.

 Students interested in graduate certificates should contact the program of interest for details.
 Students should keep in mind that they may or not be able to complete the certificate before graduating with the MSW as it depends on the timing of course offerings and each student’s schedule while in the MSW Program.
 Some of the graduate certificates available at UNC Charlotte include: Certificates in Substance Abuse Counseling, Gerontology, Non-Profit Management, Autism Spectrum Disorders, and Play Therapy.
 The School of Social Work and the College of Educaton have partnered to offer a Certificate in Early Childhood Mental Health.
 See a complete list of certificate programs.